aydayurtoglu/CS102-project/group/BesteGüney_log.md

 This week, I searched for libraries that we can use in our project.
 	From websites github and android arsenal
 I searched for how internal storage in applications are used in android.

+### 04.04.2020 - 10.04.2020
+This week I and Ece wrote the code of camera.
+We wrote CameraActivity class and their xml files for it.
+We found the necessary code on the Website "Android Developers".
+In addition to that, I wrote the paths to save the images that captured in the phone.
+This way we can extract these pictures to turn into a video.